A History of The Cudahy Taverns

 “But not pineapple.”

 Like a tortoise trained to walk on its hind legs, the armored man places the suspicious egg in a metal drum on a trailer with a long hitch.
 He goes across the street where the police are interrogating Cluck.
 One officer speaks to the priest.
 The arched entrance of the church dwarfs the two watchmen, sentinels of different territories.
 Through a bullhorn the officer calls everyone back.

 Duncan walks behind the others, alone with his thoughts like a blind man in a stampede.
 Some wonder why his father is dead, why now rather than in ten years, why this type of cancer instead of another.
-No one asks why he was alive.
+No one asks why he was alive, or why anyone is.
 Perhaps the ceremony quells the anarchy of Reason, the way coronations prevented revolutions.

 The priest extends a hand to Duncan.
 “Come on inside,” he says, mouth agape, his eyes captive to a hijacker demanding an impossible ransom from his senses.
 Duncan turns to the source but the discreet elements fail to congeal.

 Some things are not the sum of their parts but only the parts and cannot be melded by our minds or caged by our concepts: a gorilla, a pink tutu, a safari hat, handfuls of glitter.
 “Sorry I’m late.
 Is there a Duncan Brandle here?”

 “That would be me,” says Duncan, looking over the ape’s shoulder at a Walgreens employee smoking a cigarette and playing with her phone.
 The day Icarus fell from the sky was just another day too.